tvdboom/ATOM/docs/about/about.md

 ## What can I do with it?

 ATOM is an end-to-end solution for machine learning pipelines.
-It supports the user from raw data ingestion to the final results' analysis.
+It supports the user from raw data ingestion to the final results' analysis and model deployment.
 Click on the icons to read more about its main functionalities.

 <div class="row">
   <div class="column">